-The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
+The requirements of this Statement were effective for reporting periods beginning after December 15, 2019; however, in light of the COVID-19 pandemic, the effective date has been postponed by 18 months.
 Earlier application is encouraged.

-In June 2018, the GASB issued Statement No. 89 - Accounting for Interest Cost Incurred before the End of a Construction Period.
+In June 2018, the GASB issued Statement No. 89 - Accounting for Interest Cost incurred Before the End of a Construction Period.
 The objectives of this Statement are (1) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) to simplify accounting for interest cost incurred before the end of a construction period.

-(8) Governmental Accounting Standards Board Statements Issued, Not Yet Effective
+(8) Governmental Accounting Standards Board Statements Issued, Not Yet Effective, continued